 Rental apartments in the islands are often part of a larger house where the landlord may likely live in a unit next to the tenant.
 Recently, condominium units located near hotels and resorts in St Thomas and St Croix are already increasing.

-Long-term rental residences in USVI are usually not advertised, except to locals.
+Long-term rental residences in USVI (US virgin islands real estate) are usually not advertised, except to locals.
 Most landlords only put a “for rent” signage in front of the rental apartments.

 St. Thomas, the “Rock City”